More than 15.5 million Irish family records are now available online free of charge

 ➡️Death records–1878 - 1969

-Regina Doherty TD, Minister for Employment Affairs and Social Protection (which has responsibility for the Civil Registration Service) said: “I am delighted to see the completion of the project to make all historical civil marriage register records available for public access via the www.irishgenealology.ie website.
+Regina Doherty TD, former Minister for Employment Affairs and Social Protection (which has responsibility for the Civil Registration Service) said: “I am delighted to see the completion of the project to make all historical civil marriage register records available for public access via the www.irishgenealology.ie website.

 “The marriages project has taken a number of years to complete - given the condition of some of the older records – but all historic marriages are now accessible online for the first time.
 This is a great achievement for the Civil Registration Service and ensures the preservation of these valuable records in digital format for the future”.